Cornell-Quant-Fund/backtesting/README.md

 # Current Scope:
 As is right now, this engine has support for any technical analysis based strategy, as well as strategies with indicators derived from some auxillary data source.
-Looking to include technical visualizations and trend lines, as well as a breakdown of asset weightings over time.
+Looking to include strategy visualizations and trend lines, as well as a breakdown of asset weightings over time.